Library web site

 - Document and track everything you do in the steps above

-Choosing a Library Database
+Choosing a Library Database (to find articles)

-- What is Proquest and what is EBSCO?
+- what is Proquest and what is EBSCO?

 - ATLA Religion Database